Nakatsu Karaage with Kids in Oita: A Family Guide to Japan’s Fried Chicken Capital (2026)

 Karaage Buchi — the garlic-forward option

 Buchi uses a heavier garlic-shoyu marinade and a thicker batter.
-Bigger flavors, slightly oilier — best for kids 6+.
-Take-out only; a small park 2 blocks away has benches for eating.
+The flavors are bigger and slightly oilier — best for kids aged 6 and up.

 • Hours: 11:00–20:00, closed Tue